syncfusion-content/windowsforms-docs/WindowsForms/AutoComplete/AutoComplete-Popup.md

 N> You can also set multiple columns.
-Refer Multiple Columns to know more.
+Refer [Multiple Columns](http://docs.syncfusion.com/windowsforms/autocomplete/multiple-columns) to know more.

 ## Close Button and Gripper Settings

 Visibility of close button and the gripper in the popup can be determined by ShowCloseButton and ShowGripper properties.

-Table 110: Property Table
+_Property Table_

 <table>
 <tr>